welitonsousa/native_auth/README.md

 With this pack you can use the biometrics systems of Android and IOS devices.

 <br>
-will ask the user for the biometric authentication method of their device, which can be FaceID or TouchID on Iphone or FingerPrint on Android phones
+It will ask for the user which the biometric authentication method  of his device, this can be FaceID or TouchID on Iphone or  FingerPrint on Android phone

 ## Usage in Dart